duckwjay000/startup/README.md

 ## React deliverable

-For this deliverable, I wasn't able to get everything done/working.
-I think I did enough for about 75% or so.
+For this deliverable, I wasn't able to get everything done/working (meaning previous functionality).
+I was able to convert mostly to react and think I did enough for about 75% or so.

 - **Bundled and transpiled** - Done!
 - **Components** - About, Scores, Login, and play are all components.